 |

 Media: a mix of 1 peat: 1 sand: 2 live sphagnum moss is my favorite mix.
 This keeps the plant healthy and allows the live sphagnum to thrive.
 Another good mix is 2 peat: 2 dead LFS: 1 sand.
-Experiment with pure dead LFS or peat, to see what works best for you.
 Not picky.
+See habitat info below for the natural media components.
 Media moisture: very moist to waterlogged.
+In habitat, this species grows in locations "in which the water table is almost immediately below the surface" (Slack 128).
+See the picture towards the bottom of this page and habitat info below for pictures of water levels.
 Humidity: very little needed for tray method, as long as there is little or no air movement.
-Pot height: can be grown in small 2-3" pots.
+Pot height: can be grown in small 2-3" pots or taller 4+ inch pots as long as the water level is kept sufficiently high.
 Trapping speed: average.
 Noticeable movement within a couple hours Feeding: VITAL to growth.
-Feed smaller amounts to avoid mold.
+If not fed, will grow very slowly and will produce very few flowers.
 See feeding page.
-Food size: small to tiny to avoid burning.
+Food size: small to tiny to avoid mold.
 Plant dimensions: tropical forms of D. anglica are generally smaller than the temperate forms.
 Large specimens can reach 2-3 inches high.
-Shouldn't form a stem.
-Temperature: keep above 45 degrees to be safe.
+Usually not stem-forming.
+Temperature: See habitat info below for the natural temperature.
+Keep above 60 degrees to be safe.
 If subjected to low enough temps for an extended time, dormancy could be encouraged.
-Can handle temps up to 90F.
+Can handle temps above 90F.
 Lighting/Photoperiod: Give as much light as possible.
-Tentacles and leaves will become bright pink or red in bright light.
+Tentacles and leaves will become bright pink or red in bright light (see picture at the bottom left).
 Dormancy requirements: no dormancy required.
 Can be grown year-round indoors (or oudoors in warm enough climates).
 Flowers: will flower when very young from seed, if fed.
 If you feed them a lot, they will produce an abundance of large seeds.
 Flowers are small and white (see pic to the left).
 Propagation Techniquesfor detailed instructions, visit the sundew propagation page.
 Seed: easy. no cold stratification required.
 Leaf-cuttings: work very well.
 Make sure to feed the plantlets after they sprout in order to rapidly speed up growth.
-Root cuttings: should work well, but I’ve never tried it… Roots are fairly small.
+Follow the guidelines on this page.
+Root cuttings: should work well, but I’ve never tried it… Roots are fairly small, so try using the largest roots possible.
 Flower stalk cuttings: are probably too small to use this technique with.
 I haven't tried this yet, though.
 Divisions: will clump a lot in a short time.
-Are not picky, as long as you are careful. |
+Are not picky, as long as you are careful.
+Left: D. anglica (Kanaele Bog, HI) growing in a 2-inch pot with a high water level.
+It is growing in a mix of 1 peat: 1 sand and the spagnum moss spontaneously grew on its own. |

 Additional Questions or Suggestions?